rolkotaki/rolkotech-blog/backend/README.md

 #

-FastAPI's [full stack template](https://github.com/fastapi/full-stack-fastapi-template) was a great reference and guide.
+FastAPI's open source [full stack template](https://github.com/fastapi/full-stack-fastapi-template) was a great reference and guide, to which I was happy to contribute with [this PR](https://github.com/fastapi/full-stack-fastapi-template/pull/1672) to fix a bug.